 How much did it cost and what does the Phuket James Bond Island Tour include?

-Our tour was 2,700 baht for two people or 1,350 per person (about CAD 105 or USD 81 for two).
+Our tour was 2,700 baht for two people or 1,350 per person (about CAD 105 or USD 81 for two) which we booked with a travel kiosk that was in our hotel.
 Because we used our visa card, we paid an extra 81 baht for the 3% fee.
-We could have saved more money (about 100-200 baht per person) by booking with a travel kiosk on the street.
+We could have saved more money (about 100-200 baht per person) by booking with a travel kiosk on the street or online through Klook.
 But, we decided against it because it would be a hassle if something were to go wrong.
 Read this post to learn more about what could go wrong, and what you need to know before booking your Phuket tour.

 Our tour included: